Kershaw Ks 13 as Dodgers eliminate Brewers 3-0

 Barnes singled with two outs to set up Betts, who doubled sharply down the third-base line.
 The ball rolled into the left-field corner and three runs scored to chase Woodruff.

 Woodruff allowed three runs and five hits in 4 2/3 innings.
-The right-hander struck out nine against no walks.
-As he was leaving the game, Woodruff shouted expletives and gestured angrily in the direction of plate umpire Quinn Wolcott, who tossed him.
+The right-hander struck out a career postseason high of nine against no walks.
+As he was walking off the mound after being replaced, Woodruff shouted expletives and gestured angrily in the direction of plate umpire Quinn Wolcott, who tossed him.
+Woodruff grew upset when a 1-2 pitch to Barnes was called a ball.

+“I thought it was a strike,” Woodruff said.
+“Just the heat of the moment and really wanting to put up a zero, at that moment I knew that that could have been a big turning point with that call.
+That’s why the reaction was what it was.”

-Brusdar Graterol pitched the ninth to earn the save for the Dodgers, with veteran closer Kenley Jansen watching from the bullpen.
+Brusdar Graterol pitched the ninth to earn his first career save for the Dodgers, with veteran closer Kenley Jansen watching from the bullpen.
 Graterol allowed a single, the Brewers’ fourth hit of the game.

+Milwaukee never got above .500 all season and posted a losing record before eking into the expanded postseason as the No. 8 seed.

+“Every time your season comes to an end, it’s a bummer,” said Christian Yelich, who was 0 for 4 with two strikeouts.
+“It’s a bummer because it’s never the same team the next year.
+We went through a lot as a group.
+I’m definitely proud of the guys.”

 As if the Brewers didn’t have enough injuries already, catcher Jacob Nottingham got hurt and left the game in the sixth.